New Deal for Country Passengers: Outcomes

 Although the total cost of the New Deal eventually topped $100 million, the new services were far cheaper to operate and were far more attractive.
 By April 1983, VicRail General Manager R. J Gallacher claimed that country passenger traffic had increased by around 20% in the eighteen months since the New Deal had begun.
 By 1989 the strong growth in Interurban travel had led V/Line and the Government to look at the need to acquire further rolling stock, deliberations that would ultimately result in the introduction of the 130 km/h Sprinter railcar.

 The strong foundations laid in the 1981 New Deal undoubtedly led to further massive investment in Country Rail Passenger services in Victoria in the early 2000s which resulted in the total re-building of Spencer Street station (Melbourne) as Southern Cross station.
 Also the four Inter-urban routes to Geelong, Ballarat, Bendigo and Traralgon were upgraded to allow a new generation of V/Locity trains to operate at up to 160 km/h.
 This program was known as the Regional Fast Rail project upgrade.
-By 2007/08 patronage had grown to 12 million trips, a fourfold increase on the 3 million passengers carried in 1980/81.
+From 1980/81 to 2007/08, patronage grew from 3 million trips to 12 million.

 Further patronage increases and expansion of the V/Locity train fleet led to the need to provide separate tracks within the Inner Melbourne area for V/Line trains to access Southern Cross from the South Western, Western and Northern lines.
 The Regional Rail Link project included a new route to Geelong via Wyndham Vale that opened in June 2015.